-The worst two performing regions in the quarter were Japan (1.07%) and China (6.14%).
-While we do review market performance from time to time, our primary focus is to find great businesses run by shareholder-oriented management.
-Our favorite investments are undervalued wide economic moat businesses.
+While we do check the performance scorecard from time to time, our primary focus is to find great businesses run by shareholder-oriented management.
+Our favorite investments are undervalued wide economic moat businesses that typically sell products or services that have fairly predictable demand in both good and bad times.
 Wide economic moat is a type of sustainable competitive advantage that a business possesses that makes it difficult for rivals to wear down its market share and profits.

 Welcome to all new investors who’ve joined us recently on the Covestor platform.
 Covestor allows you to compare and select the money managers, and private investors.
 If you choose to “covest” with Prudent Value, Covestor sets up a mirroring account for you that automatically re-creates our portfolio for our trades in “replicable securities.”
 Covestor is an SEC Registered Investment Advisor.

 To learn more about Prudent Value, please read our 2001 Annual Letter (our first) which contains important information regarding our operations, principles, and investment strategy.
 We invite you to read the sections entitled “Our Principles” and “Our Strategy” adapted below from our 2001 Annual Letter for your convenience.
 You might want to read them twice to make sure we’re the kind of company for you.

 - Seek high quality equity and debt investments that fall within our circle of competence.

 - The underlying assets of these investments should possess strong balance sheets and generate free cash flows.

 - View the purchase of these investments as fractional equity or debt owners of high quality organizations.

 - The owner mentality is important to us because market prices on assets are determined by supply and demand, often times referred to as fear and greed.
 When the market is succumbed by fear and panic, market prices may fall below intrinsic values of underlying assets.
 This allows the enterprising investor the opportunity to purchase assets at a discount to its intrinsic values.